octalventures/fixmephone/README.md

 ###### Version A

   1. Download the Eclipse ADT from [here](https://developer.android.com/sdk/index.html)
   2. Unzip it to a directory of your choosing.
-Be sure it can be modified without UAC prompts, so choose something like you home directory.
+Be sure it can be modified without UAC prompts, so choose something like your home directory.
   3. Under the new folder there should be a directory named 'eclipse' open it and run eclipse.exe

 ###### Version B